-Required preliminary courses
+Required preliminary courses 1

--

 LES 401 Legal Research And Citation 4

 Core Courses

 LES 501 Introduction to Graduate Legal Studies 4

+Legal Studies 176

+Total Hours 40

+Elective cours es (with approval of advisor) 2 16

+LES 587 Public Advocacy 4

+LES 513 Seminar in Politics and Law 4

 LES 512 Theories of Justice 4

-LES 513 Seminar in Politics and Law 4

-LES 587 Public Advocacy 4
+or LES 590 Thesis

 LES 504 Graduate Seminar 4

-or LES 590 Thesis

-Elective courses (with approval of advisor) 16

-Total Hours 40

-All students who have not completed LES 401 or its equivalent should take LES 401 during the first semester it is available.
+- All students who have not completed LES 401 or its equivalent should take LES 401 during the first semester it is available.
 Students who wish to receive credit for an equivalent course for which they received a grade of B or better, or for other competency in this area, must apply for a waiver.
 (See Waivers section below.)
 The LES waiver committee will decide whether a course taken at another institution is equivalent to the LES course(s).
-Students requesting a waiver should consult with their advisor for further information and instructions.

-Graduate students must take 16 hours of electives, including a minimum of eight hours of LES-prefixed electives.
+Students requesting a waiver should consult with their advisor for further information and instructions. - Graduate students must take 16 hours of electives, including a minimum of eight hours of LES-prefixed electives.
 Students are encouraged to choose a focus in a particular area of law or legal policy in consultation with their advisor.
 Students may choose two of the four PAD courses required for the graduate certificate in Public Sector Labor Relations.
 Students may also create their own focus from the resources of the Department, College, or University.
 Suggested areas of focus include, but are not limited to, Law and Public Policy (online option); Human Rights/Social Justice (online option); Criminal Justice; or Regulatory Compliance (online option).